 - It helps to gather feedback for future product development

 - Marketplace MVP provides you with a solid basis for building a fully-featured product in the future

 - It is a life-proof for investors and an essential element of your startup pitch.

-Minimum Viable Product (MVP) is a product that has enough value and features for users to buy and keep using the platform.
+Minimum Viable Product (MVP) is a product that has enough value and features for customers to buy and use the platform.

-However, there are some features that each marketplace has and having them on your platform will definitely work for your benefit.
+However, there are some features that each marketplace has, and having them on your platform will definitely work for your need.

 Recommended: How to Develop Online Marketplace MVP